perseushub/PowerStoreExporter/README.md

 ```
 cd PowerStoreExporter
-go build
+go build -o PowerStoreExporter
 ```
 #### Run
 Change Expoter config file in ./config.yml, you can change this exporter default port 9010  to other port in your local system.
 Firstly we strong suggest you to crate operator role user account in PowerStore, then update storeageList section for IP address and PowerStore username/password.
 ```
-./PowerStoreExporter
+./PowerStoreExporter -c config.yml
 ```